QSEHRA: Qualified Small Employer Health Reimbursement Arrangement

-Who is eligible for the Qualified Small Employer HRA (QSEHRA)?
+Is your business eligible to offer the Qualified Small Employer HRA – QSEHRA?

-- Employers with less than 50 full-time employees, and who are not currently offering a group health plan.
+- Are you not currently offering a group health plan?

 What are the employer requirements?